 Conduct lab trials or pilot testing in the field to evaluate pre-treatment needs and best fit technologies (e.g., activated carbon, ion exchange, reverse osmosis, foam fractionation).

-Select the most adapted process technology and sizing for chemical destruction in a safe, environmentally friendly manner while minimizing life cycle cost (including operations and maintenance expenses, such as media change out optimization and disposal costs).
+Select the most adapted process technology and sizing for chemical treatment in a safe, environmentally friendly manner while minimizing life cycle cost (including operations and maintenance expenses, such as media change out optimization and disposal costs).

 5. Construction and operation